Genivia/ugrep/README.md

     :copen

-Click on a line in this window (or select a line and press ENTER) to jump to the file and location in the file of the match.
+Double-click on a line in this window (or select a line and press ENTER) to jump to the file and location in the file of the match.
 To add search results to the window, grep them.
 For example, to recursively search C++ source code marked `FIXME` in the current directory:

     :grep -tc++ FIXME .